Raising Awareness

 The Salem State University researchers showed how just a one-foot rise in sea level would bring flooding – ranging from minor to severe – to every coastal community in Essex County.
 In Essex, 27 percent of the town has been found to be at risk of coastal inundation.

-The evidence of our changing climate is all around us.
-We may notice the impacts of drought in our streams, wetlands and wells; unusually early blooms in the garden; or more frequent “king tides” that flood roadways and parking lots.
-Certainly, the natural world is showing signs of climate stress.
+The evidence of our changing climate is becoming increasingly apparent.
+We see its effects in the shrinking streams, drying wetlands, and depleting wells.
+Early blooms in our gardens signal shifts in seasonal patterns, while more frequent "king tides" flood roads and parking lots.
+Clearly, the natural world is showing unmistakable signs of climate stress.

 Film & Lecture Series

-The impact of climate change, both now and in the future, has been the subject of many Greenbelt Film & Lecture series events, including the 2020-2021 series funded by the Massachusetts Office of Coastal Zone Mangement.
+The impact of climate change, both present and future, has been a central theme in numerous Greenbelt Film & Lecture Series events, including the 2020-2021 series, which was generously funded by the Massachusetts Office of Coastal Zone Management.

 Invasives